fwojciec/w11i.me/posts/how_to_structure_a_python_aws_serverless_project.md

 E   ModuleNotFoundError: No module named 'functions'
 ```

-The difference in behavior is explained in [pytest documentation](https://docs.pytest.org/en/6.2.x/pythonpath.html#invoking-pytest-versus-python-m-pytest) - running `python -m pytest` has a side-effect of adding the current directory to `sys.path` per standard `python` behavior.
+The difference in behavior is explained in [PyTest documentation](https://docs.pytest.org/en/6.2.x/pythonpath.html#invoking-pytest-versus-python-m-pytest) - running `python -m pytest` has a side-effect of adding the current directory to `sys.path` per standard `python` behavior.

 If you prefer calling `pytest` directly you can work around this quirk by including a `conftest.py` file in the root of the project.
-This will effectively force `pytest` to include project root in its hierarchy of discovered modules and the command will run without any errors.
+This will effectively force `pytest` to include project root in its hierarchy of discovered modules and the command should run without module resolution errors.

 ## Getting mypy to work